Freshwater fishing — Strategic Scorecard

 View IN03 attribute details

-• Metric: Over 40% of commercial inland fishery volume in key markets now operates under private or co-managed sustainability frameworks.
+• Metric: Approximately 40% of commercial inland fishery volume in key markets now operates under private or co-managed sustainability frameworks, reducing reliance on direct public financial support or strategic government co-funding.

 View IN04 attribute details